USP-Python/USP-Python.github.io/docs/04-basics.md

 output = readcsv("numbers.csv")

 #Notice you don't need to know how the function works to use it.
-You only need to knwo what to input, and what it does, which it read off a csv file such that:
+You only need to know what to input, and what it does, which is read off a csv file such that:
 #output = [[1,2,3,4],[5,6,7,8],[2,3,4,5] ... ]
 ```